Sequential change-point detection for mutually exciting point processes over networks: Alternative Detection Procedures

 \section{Alternative Detection Procedures}

-In reality, the post-change parameters are not always known due to the lack of anomaly data.
-There could be various types of anomalies, and we do not know what to expect.
-This section considers two other approaches to change-point detection on the Hawkes process: the score and the GLR statistics.
-Neither of them requires any knowledge regarding the post-change parameters.
+In practical problems, the post-change parameters are not always known due to the lack of anomalous data (e.g., there could be various types of anomalies, and one may not know which anomaly to expect).
+This section discusses two alternate approaches to change-point detection on the Hawkes process: the score statistics and the GLR statistics.
+Neither method requires any knowledge of the post-change parameters.